 Ensure pelvic bones stability

 During pregnancy, hormones (relaxin and estrogen) loosen the ligaments that connect the pelvic bones.
-At the same time, growing fetus pressures the bottom of the pelvis.
-Such conditions increase the risk of dysfunciton and instability of symphysis pubis.
-According to Greta Girskė, consulting physical therapist and the director of Spine treatment centre, - women with the weak abdominal, pelvic floor and hyperelastic inner thigh muscles (hip adductors) before pregnancy, are most likely to experience symphysis pubis dysfunction and instability during pregnancy.
-Only balanced activity of those muscles groups are supposed to ensure the stability of the pelvic bones during pregnancy.
+At the same time, a growing fetus pressures the bottom of the pelvis.
+Such conditions increase the risk of dysfunction and instability of symphysis pubis.
+According to Greta Girskė, consulting physical therapist and the director of the Spine treatment center, — women with weak abdominal, pelvic floor, and hyper-elastic inner thigh muscles (hip adductors) before pregnancy, are most likely to experience symphysis pubis dysfunction and instability during pregnancy.
+Only the balanced activity of those muscles groups ensures the stability of the pelvic bones during pregnancy.

-Our main advice would be - allow a professional physiotherapist or medical physician evaluate your musculoskeletal system and indicate which exercises/physical activity would be the most beneficial for your body.
+Our main advice would be — to allow a professional physiotherapist or medical physician to evaluate your musculoskeletal system and indicate which exercises/physical activity would be the most beneficial for your body.

 Smartwellness.eu/Spine treatment center